WasiqB/coteafs-appium/README.md

 ## :question: What to do when you need help?

-- You can chat with us on our [Gitter][gitter] room.
+- You can chat with us on our [Discord server][discord].
 - Directly chat with me on my [site][] and I'll revert to you as soon as possible.
-- Discuss your queries by writing to us on our [mailing list][]
-- If you find any issue which is bottleneck for you, [search the issue tracker][] to see if it is already raised.
+- If you find any issue which is a bottleneck for you, [search the issue tracker][issues] to see if it is already raised.
 - If not raised, then you can create a [new issue][] with required details as mentioned in the issue template.

 ## :star: What you do if you like the project?

-- Spread the word with your network.
 - **Star** the project to make the project popular.
 - Stay updated with the project progress by **Watching** it.
 - Contribute to fix open issues, documentations or add new features.
-To know more, see our [contributing][] page.
+Check our [contributing][] page.

 ## :heavy_check_mark: Contributors